-SECTION 8604.6.
+SECTION 9290.
 FINDINGS, CONDITIONS AND ACTION.

-- (a) The decision making authority will review the report submitted by the Planning Division regarding the permit and make the following findings in any action to approve the permit: - (1) That the granting of the permit will not have a significant adverse effect on the environment. - (2) That the project conforms to the criteria of this chapter, including the standards referenced in Section 8605. - (3) That the project is consistent with the General Plan. - (b) Approval of a permit required by this chapter shall be conditioned as necessary to ensure conformance with this chapter.
+- The decision-making authority will review the report submitted by the Planning Division regarding the permit and make the following findings in any action to approve the permit: - That the granting of the permit will not have a significant adverse effect on the environment. - That the project conforms to the criteria of this chapter, including the standards referenced in Section 9296 above. - c.
+That the project is consistent with the General Plan. - 2.
+Approval of a permit required by this chapter shall be conditioned as necessary to ensure conformance with this Chapter 5.
 For agricultural water impoundments, the permit may be conditioned as appropriate to include such requirements as having adequate evidence of water rights provided by the State Division of Water Rights in advance of construction.
 The approving authority may require modification and resubmittal of project plans, drawings and specifications.
-When modification and resubmittal of plans is required, action shall be deferred for a sufficient period of time to allow the Planning Director to prepare his recommendation on the modified project. - (c) After reviewing the evidence regarding the application for permit, the decision making authority shall either grant or deny the permit based on the conditions and findings described in Section 8604.6(a) and (b).
+When modification and resubmittal of plans is required, action shall be deferred for a sufficient period of time to allow the Planning Director to prepare his

+- recommendation on the modified project. - After reviewing the evidence regarding the application for permit, the decision making authority shall either grant or deny the permit based on the conditions and findings described above in Sections 9290.1 and 9290.2.

-SECTION 8604.7.
+SECTION 9291.
 APPEALS.

 The action of the decision maker in authorizing or denying a permit may be appealed by the applicant, or any other person who is aggrieved by issuance of or non-issuance of the permit or any conditions thereof.

-Permits considered and acted upon by the Planning Director or Zoning Hearing Officer may be appealed to the Planning Commission, by filing a written notice of appeal with the Planning Division within ten (10) calendar days from issuance or denial of said permit.
+Permits considered and acted upon by the Planning Director or Zoning Hearing Officer may be appealed to the Planning Commission, by filing a written notice of appeal with the Planning Division within ten (10) working days from issuance or denial of said permit.
 The Planning Commission shall hear such appeal and render a decision following such hearing.
 The decision of the Planning Commission is appealable to the Board of Supervisors in the manner described above.
 The decision of the Board of Supervisors shall be final.
 The action taken by the decision maker shall be reported to the affected parties.

-SECTION 8604.8.
+SECTION 9292.
 DURATION OF PERMIT.

 If a substantial amount of work authorized by any permit is not commenced within eight (8) months of the date of issuance or as otherwise indicated on the face of the permit, or on the improvement agreement, or if said work is not completed within one (1) year of commencement or as otherwise indicated on the permit or the improvement agreement, the permit shall expire and become void.

-SECTION 8604.9.
+SECTION 9293.
 RENEWAL.

-The renewal of an expired permit in accordance with subsection (a) may be administratively approved by the Planning Director providing no changes to the plans have been made.
+The renewal of an expired permit may be administratively approved by the Planning Director providing no changes to the plans have been made.
 An application for such renewal must be made in writing no later than one month prior to the expiration date, in the same manner as specified for in the original application.
-The fees for such renewal will be one half (1/2) the original fee.
+The fees for such renewal will be one half (1⁄2) the original fee.
 Two renewals may be granted.
 Extensions beyond two renewals require a complete new application and must be submitted with full fees.

-SECTION 8604.10.
+SECTION 9294.
 PERMIT AMENDMENT.

 Upon application by the permittee, the permit required by this chapter may be amended by the approving authority.
 Application for and action on an amendment shall be accomplished in the same manner specified by this chapter for initial approval of the permit.
-All sections of this chapter shall apply to the permit amendment.
+All sections of this Chapter 5 shall apply to the permit amendment.